DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Materials and Methods

 \subsection{Implementation details}

+In this section we assume some familiarity with stochastic simulations and continuous-time Markov chains (CTMCs).
+We denote Markovian events by $S \rightarrow S'$ which is to be understood that a state $S$ is transformed into another state $S'$ after an exponentially distributed waiting time with intensity $\lambda = \lambda(S)$.
+We refer the reader to the monographs \cite{VanKampen, Gardiner} for more details on the topic.

-The DLCM-solver discretizes the underlying continuous physics of the framework detailed in \S\ref{sec:framework_formalism} and treats the rates of change as propensities in continuous-time Markov chains (CTMCs), with subsequent events sampled by SSAs.
+The DLCM solver discretizes the underlying space continuous physics as detailed in \S\ref{sec:framework_formalism} and treats the rates of change as propensities in CTMCs, with subsequent events sampled by SSAs.
 One CTMC is defined for the external layer and another one for the internal layer, cf.~\figref{2layer}.

-To this end, we formally define the mapping from continuous to discrete as $u_i = u(x_i)\vert \Omega_i\vert$, $v_i = v(x_i)$ $w_i = w(x_i)\vert\Omega_i\vert$, where $x_i$ is the voxel $\Omega_i$ midpoint and $\vert\Omega_i\vert$ the voxel volume.
-Note that the cell's internal state $w_i$ contains information about up to two cells per voxel, thus requiring some practical bookkeeping.
+To this end, we formally define the mapping from continuous to discrete as $u_i = u(x_i)\vert \Omega_i\vert$ (cell count), $v_i = v(x_i)$ (pointwise microphysical quantity), and $w_i = w(x_i)\vert\Omega_i\vert$ (cellular internal state), where $x_i$ is the midpoint of the voxel $\Omega_i$ and $\vert\Omega_i\vert$ the voxel volume.
 Subsequently, we use these discrete variables to define the CTMCs, keeping in mind that they stem from continuous field variables.

 The DLCM framework handles cell migration as discrete events between voxels, and the flux \eqref{eq:migration_physics} is discretized and treated as an event propensity.
-In general, migration of one cell from voxel $\Omega_i$ to $\Omega_j$ is understood as the event
+In general, migration of one cell from voxel $\Omega_i$ to $\Omega_j$ is denoted as an event

 where $I_{ij}$ is the flux between the two voxels.
+Clearly, the notation \eqref{eq:rates_migration} is shorthand for the change of cell number in the two neighboring voxels, with the cell's internal state $w_i$ understood as moving along with it.
 Considering each term in \eqref{eq:migration_physics} separately, the flux is discretized by assuming that the migration potential gradient is constant across the two voxels' shared edge and integrating over this edge, obtaining